Small-span Hermitian matrices over quadratic integer rings: Introduction and preliminaries

-We find it convenient to view Hermitian $\mathcal O_K$-matrices as the adjacency matrices of weighted directed graphs which we define as the pair $(G,w)$ where $w$ maps pairs of (not necessarily distinct) vertices of $G$ to $\mathcal O_K$ and satisfies $w(u,v) = \bar{w(v,u)}$.
+Let $S$ be a subset of $\C$.
+We find it convenient to view Hermitian $S$-matrices as the adjacency matrices of weighted directed graphs $G$ with edge-weights $w$.
+So we define these as the pair $(G,w)$ where $w$ maps pairs of (not necessarily distinct) vertices of $G$ to $S$ and satisfies $w(u,v) = \bar{w(v,u)}$.
 The adjacency matrix of $(G,w)$ is given by $A = (w(u,v))$.
+We call $G = (G,w)$ an \textbf{$S$-graph}.
 This way of viewing Hermitian matrices has been used before in \cite{McKee:IntSymCyc07,McKee:SmallSpan10, GTay:cyclos10, Greaves:CycloEG11, Greaves:CycloRQ11}.
 By a \textbf{subgraph} $H$ of $G$ we mean an induced subgraph: a subgraph obtained by deleting vertices and their incident edges.
 Taking subgraphs corresponds to taking principal submatrices of the adjacency matrix.
 We also say that $G$ \textbf{contains} $H$ and that $G$ is a \textbf{supergraph} of $H$.
 The notions of a cycle/path/triangle etc.\ carry through in an obvious way from those of an undirected unweighted graph.
 We call a vertex $v$ \textbf{charged} with charge $w(v,v)$ if $w(v,v) \ne 0$, otherwise $v$ is called \textbf{uncharged}.
 A graph is called \textbf{charged} if it contains at least one charged vertex, and \textbf{uncharged} otherwise.
 We will interchangeably speak of both graphs and their adjacency matrices.

 Now we describe equivalence.
 We write $M_n(R)$ for the ring of $n \times n$ matrices over a ring $R \subseteq \C$.
-Let $U_n(R)$ denote the unitary group of matrices $Q$ in $M_n(R)$ which satisfy $QQ^* = Q^*Q = I$, where $Q^*$ denotes the Hermitian transpose of $Q$.
+Let $U_n(R)$ denote the unitary group of matrices $Q$ in $M_n(R)$.
+These satisfy $QQ^* = Q^*Q = I$, where $Q^*$ denotes the Hermitian transpose of $Q$.
 Conjugation of a matrix $M \in M_n(R)$ by a matrix in $U_n(R)$ preserves the eigenvalues of $M$ and the base ring $R$.
 Now, $U_n(R)$ is generated by permutation matrices and diagonal matrices of the form